Text-Conditioned Resampler For Long Form Video Understanding: Introduction

 \section{Introduction}

-{ \epigraph{\textit{The more I see, the less I know, the more I like to let it go.}\\ \textit{Red Hot Chili Peppers}} {} } The development of visual-language models (VLMs) advanced exponentially in the past few years: new models pre-trained with increasingly larger scale, in terms of the number of parameters and size of the training set, continue pushing forward the state of the art on multiple tasks every couple of months.
+The development of visual-language models (VLMs) advanced exponentially in the past few years: new models pre-trained with increasingly larger scale, in terms of the number of parameters and size of the training set, continue pushing forward the state of the art on multiple tasks every couple of months.
 These models often have the ability to reason about the relationships of objects in their environment through natural language, often in an interactive fashion.
 This capability is appealing for multiple video applications.
 For example, it would be helpful for a model to be able to answer questions about a video: ``Does this recipe use eggs?'', ``what does he do after he removes the tire?'', etc. It is also appealing for users of augmented-reality devices: for example to be able to answer ``where did I leave my phone?''.
 Unfortunately, the computational requirements of such models made them impractical for use in video applications as the memory requirement rises quadratically with the input size.
 Furthermore, to our knowledge, a large-enough source of even loosely labelled video data for training such a model from scratch does not readily exist.

 That is why we are specifically interested in a subset of these models that are not trained from scratch, but rather `bridge' pre-trained models via different types of `visual-to-language adapter modules'~\cite{li_blip-2_2023, alayrac_flamingo_2022, sevilla2021only}.
 The advantages of this approach, as opposed to training the model from scratch, are numerous: Only a small number of parameters are trained, which makes the memory footprint smaller; it allows us to utilise the capabilities of large visual backbones without overfitting to the downstream task; as well as to leverage the vast amount of knowledge stored in the LLM without suffering common limitations of smaller-scale fine-tuning such as catastrophic forgetting.
+Only a few of these models are trained on videos~\cite{alayrac_flamingo_2022, kuo_mammut_2023, yu2023sevilla}, and these can usually ingest only a small number of frames -- typically anywhere between 4 to 32.
+Allowing a large number of video frames to interact with text is demonstrably beneficial~\cite{sevilla2021only, mangalam2023egoschema} in visual models, thus, a relatively simple way of increasing the model performance is to increase the number of frames the model sees.